d-carrigg/BinWips/ReadMe.md

         ---------------
         {#Script#} The script content to compile

-    -CscArgumentList <String[]>
-        Additional C# Compiler parameters you want to pass (e.g. references)

-    -OutDir <String>
-        Directory to place output in, defaults to current directory Dir will be created if it doesn't already exist.

-    -ScratchDir <String>
-        Change the directory where work will be done defaults to '.binwips' folder in current directory Use -Clean to clean this directory after building Dir will be created if it doesn't already exist.

-    -Clean [<SwitchParameter>]
-        Clean the scratch directory before building
-        As compared to -KeepScratchDir which removes scratch dir *after* build.

-    -KeepScratchDir [<SwitchParameter>]
-        After build don't remove the scratch dir.
-        As compared to -Clean which removes all files in scratch dir *before* build.

-    -Force [<SwitchParameter>]
-        Overrite -OutFile if it already exists

     -Resources <String[]>
         List of files to include with the app
                     - If -NoEmbedResources is specified then files are embedded in the exe.